 - Submit and then review your What If report.
 Submit the report and then view it as a PDF.
 Identify the Trinity curriculum requirements (AOKs and MOIs) and major/ minor requirements you need to fulfill with your remaining classes.
 Certificate requirements aren't generally programmed into the What If, so check requirements on the program website.

 - Add courses to your Planner, found under the Enrollment menu.
 Use the Planner to select courses you plan to take to satisfy all remaining Trinity and major requirements.
-Assign these courses to the semesters you expect to take them (fall 2021, spring 2022, etc.), so you'll have 4-5 classes for each of your remaining semesters.
+Assign these courses to the semesters you expect to take them (spring 2022, fall 2022, etc.), so you'll have 4-5 classes for each of your remaining semesters.
 You’re probably not going to follow this plan exactly and that's okay.
 If you plan to study abroad in a Duke-in program, you can add the courses you expect to take.
 If you don’t know where you will be studying, or what will be offered, just enter courses for that semester as if you would be at Duke.
 Delete any courses you didn't assign to a particular semester.

 - Create a new What If report.
 All requirements should show as satisfied.
 If not, go back into your Planner and find courses that will satisfy them.
 Some major/ minor requirements in the What If don't match those shown on department websites but you can check with the DUS of the department for clarification.
 There shouldn’t be any courses listed beyond your graduation semester.
 If there are, go back into your Planner and delete them and re-run your What If report.
 If you have trouble completing your What If report, the Peer Success Leaders are happy to help.

 - What if you change your mind?
 You can change your major, and add minors and certificates without having to redo your Long Range Plan.
 Use this form on the Registrar’s website to request changes to your plan.